Exceptional Education FAQ

 Can a medical doctor prescribe an evaluation, an IEP, or determine services for a child with a disability?

 No. Decisions regarding special education and related services are made by the child’s IEP team.
-Doctors can provide information for the team to consider, but they are not the sole decision-maker.
+Doctors can provide information for the team to consider, but they are not the sole decision-makers.

 Does an IEP need to specify the exact number of minutes that a particular service will be provided to a child?